 'Reflections of Southwick' is a manuscript written by Luke Crown in or about 1893.
 Which covers the early shipbuilding history of Southwick, being an east to west journey along the north bank of the River Wear at Southwick, with a commentary on the history of each location & the shipbuilders that built ships there.
 The manuscript itself is, it would seem, lost to time, however a copy of the manuscript exists in the Local Studies Library at Sunderland.
-Adrian Abbott kindly converted such copy into a 'pdf' document that you used to be able to access here.
-(Not in Jun.
-2018, however, I learn).
+Adrian Abbott kindly converted such copy into a 'pdf' document & has kindly consented to it being available on site here.
 The manuscript was also featured in three 1977 editions of 'A and P News', the staff journal of Austin & Pickersgill Limited - you can access those here.
 We thank Local Studies, Adrian Abbott, & the 1977 editors of 'A and P News', for making this important document so widely available.

-For more information about Luke Crown, I refer you to page 209 & also to Adrian Abbott's introductory words at the link above.
+For more information about Luke Crown, I refer you to page 209.
+And to Adrian Abbott's introductory words to his 'pdf'.

 The webmaster prefers not to reinvent the wheel.
 The manuscript is available as already indicated.
 However it is not available in a way handy to this site - I cannot, as an example provide a tidy link to Luke Crown's specific words on any one of a hundred different subjects from elsewhere within this site & that I would like to do.
 Nor can a site visitor use the site search facility at the foot of every site page to search for a particular word or phrase & find it within Luke's manuscript.
 Perhaps in the future, I will transcribe the text & show it in its entirety on this page so Luke's words can be readily accessed in context.
 With perhaps some modest spelling corrections - I doubt if Luke Crown, were he alive today, would object to such corrections - spelling was clearly not his forte.
 But ... that all must be a project for another day.